 Contact Our St. Charles Paternity Lawyers

-If you are involved in a parentage dispute and are seeking knowledgeable counsel, contact Shaw Family Law, P.C. by calling 630-584-5550 to schedule a free consultation.
+If you are involved in a parentage dispute and are seeking knowledgeable counsel, contact Shaw Sanders, P.C. by calling 630-584-5550 to schedule a free consultation.
 We will listen to the specifics of your case and discuss your legal options.
 Our attorneys understand the high stakes involved in parentage cases, and we fight to make sure your rights and your child's rights are protected at every point in the legal process.
 We work with clients throughout Northern Illinois including Kane, Kendall, DeKalb, and DuPage Counties.